 Arc flash suits are a part of PPE that the workers working in such hazardous environments must wear to protect themselves from high-energy electrical hazards.
 As such, the maintenance and the upkeep of these suits are a must.
 Regular inspections and equipment checks are one of the main methods followed to ensure arc flash suits and accessories maintain their protective properties.

 When it comes to PPEs (Personal Protective Equipment) arc flash suits are some of the most used suits in industrial and electrical facilities.
 These include:

 - Manufacture of electrical equipment

 These environments are hazardous to workers and filled with contaminating elements that could harm the functioning of arc suits and other PPE clothing.
 This includes dust, dirt, liquids, sharp objects, metal shavings, and other unwanted particles coming into contact with the suit.

-Aspects of Arc Flash Suit inspections
+Basics of Arc Flash Suit Inspections

 1. Make sure the equipment is compliant to set safety standards

 All the PPE has to be compliant to the standards OSHA has set.